 Place the chicken breasts in a pot with 1 quartered onion and 1 bay leaf.
 Fill the pan with just enough water to come to the top of the chicken breasts

 .
-Bring the mixture to a low boil, reduce the heat to a simmer and poach
+Bring the mixture to a low boil, reduce the heat to a simmer

 the chicken 12 to 15 minutes.
 Remove the chicken and dice